Temitopetroy/DSA-Incubator_Hub-Project/README.md

 ## 📊 Key Metrics & Insights

 Average Salary: $73.70K

-Gender Representation: Breakdown by department and region
+- Gender Representation: Breakdown by department and region

-Average Salary by Gender: Highlights disparities in pay
+- Average Salary by Gender: Highlights disparities in pay

-Ratings by Gender: Reflects employee sentiment across genders
+- Ratings by Gender: Reflects employee sentiment across genders

-Employees by Salary Range: Identifies pay clusters
+- Employees by Salary Range: Identifies pay clusters

 ## 🛠 Tools Used

-Power BI Desktop
+- Power BI Desktop

-DAX Measures for calculating key metrics
+- Custom Visuals

-Custom Visuals for comparative and categorical insights
+- DAX Functios

 ## 📈 Visual Insights

 This Power BI dashboard provides an insightful overview of employee compensation, gender representation, and performance ratings across Palmoria Group.
 The purpose is to highlight trends, identify disparities, and inform HR strategies for equity and transparency.